 Ingredients Needed

-- Homemade Cream of Mushroom Soup: I know, I know – opening up a can of soup sounds easier than making a batch from scratch, but this version takes less than 10 minutes and, like I mentioned, is undeniably delicious.
-It makes each creamy scoop of green bean casserole absolutely irresistible.
+- Homemade Cream of Mushroom Soup: opening a can of soup sounds easier than making a batch from scratch, but this version takes less than 10 minutes to make.

-- Mushrooms: Like I said, I think the addition of sauteed garlic-butter mushrooms REALLY elevates this re-imagined classic!
-I typically use button mushrooms or baby bella mushrooms.
+- Mushrooms: the addition of sauteed garlic-butter mushrooms in this casserole really elevates the flavor.
+I use button mushrooms or baby bella mushrooms.

-- Homemade Seasoned Salt: Such an easy way to add lots of flavor, plus it’s made with 4 everyday ingredients.
+- Homemade Seasoned Salt: is an easy way to add lots of flavor, plus it’s made with 4 everyday ingredients.

 - Green Beans: I prefer canned green beans in this recipe though you can use fresh green beans if you prefer.
 I’ll outline the method below.

-- Extra Virgin Olive Oil: We use EVOO to shallow fry the shallot rings.
+- Extra Virgin Olive Oil: for shallow frying the shallot rings.

 Canned vs Fresh Green Beans